 Every candidate for membership shall be considered by the Committee or representatives, which shall admit that person to membership unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.

 By becoming a member of the Club, every member agrees to abide by the Club’s Constitution and Rules; the Rules of Competition and the other rules and regulations of UK Athletics Limited; and the rules and regulations of England Athletics Limited (or relevant successor bodies).

-The Club shall have the different classes of annual membership set out below.
+The Club shall have one class of annual membership (“Full Member”) set out below.
 Members will enjoy the rights and obligations specifically outlined in this document.

 Anyone satisfying the general admission criteria (as determined from time to time by the Committee) can become a Full Member, provided that: they are an amateur as defined from time to time by UK Athletics and that they are aged over 18 at the date of their application.

 Full Members shall be entitled to receive notice; attend and vote at general meetings of the Club.

 The Club may, as a condition of membership, require annual or other periodic subscription fees to be paid by Members of the Club, as determined from time to time by the Committee provided that the Committee shall ensure that the subscription fees are set on a non-discriminatory basis and do not preclude open membership of the Club.